 User testing, mobile application design, product strategy & roadmapping, digital branding

 So, I believe that by creating a platform for users to get expert advice about plant care, we can minimize how many plants end up in the garbage.
-By educating people we can empower them to be better plant parents.
+By educating people, we can empower them to be better plant parents.

 A few possible solutions I hypothosized

-I started with a competitive analysis which showed me that the market was pretty open for this product.
+I started with a competitive analysis, which showed me that the market was pretty open for this product.
 Since I didn't find a direct competitor, I found three apps that were similar to research.

 Through user interviews, I learned that people often feel overwhelmed and underwhelmed with information all at once.
 What this means is, there's a lot of information available about plant care online, but there doesn't seem to be just one place where it's all gathered.
-Several people told me that they have to jump from site to site to find information, and then they end up with all different schools of thought.
+Several people told me that they have to jump from site to site in order to find information, and then they end up with all different schools of thought.

 I decided to implement a feature that would allow users to search for plant information, and then save plants to lists for easy safekeeping.